aws-samples/sample-zendesk-aws-support-connector/README.md

 - **Programming Languages:** Terraform & Python 3
 - **AWS Support Plan:** Business, Enterprise On-Ramp, or Enterprise Support plan (required for AWS Support API access)
 - **Zendesk Account:** With administrator access
+- **AWS Region:** AWS Support is a global service.
+To receive updates for your support cases, you can use one of the following regions: US East (N. Virginia) Region, US West (Oregon) Region or Europe (Ireland) Region.

 ## Project Structure